 In order to make the operating environment more realistic, the Service Areas may contain different kinds of Arbitrary Surfaces (Figure 3.15) with industrial items as Decoys (Figure 3.16).
-The Arbitrary

-Surfaces don't have to be fixed mounted at the Service Areas.
+The Decoys are limited in height to max.
+10 cm.
+The width and depth of decoys are only limited by the size of the manipulation area.
+The Arbitrary Surfaces don't have to be fixed mounted at the Service Areas.
 Examples of Arbitrary Surfaces can be different wood pattern, grass, alufoil, plexiglas etc. The integration of Arbitrary Surfaces and Decoys into tests is according the table 5.4.
+If a team choose AprilTag objects in a test then no arbitrary surfaces will be used.